Home » Medieval English Drama » Everyman in Performance

 Good Deeds 9

-Here, the actors of Everyman, Good Deeds and Knowledge, who are longest on stage, have only one part each, while the minor actors of the first half–for example, God, Fellowship, Kindred–are given ample time to prepare for a second minor role–perhaps as Confession, Five Wits or the Angel.
-An actor would have no difficulty in remembering his entrance and re-entrance, and from his point of view the orderly scheme for doubling in Everyman would have been preferable to the almost random appearances in different roles which must have occurred in some productions of the professional troupes.
+Here, the actors of Everyman, Good Deeds and Knowledge, who are longest on stage, have only one part each, while the minor actors of the first half–such as God, Fellowship and Kindred–are given ample time to prepare for a second minor role–perhaps as Confession, Five Wits or the Angel.
+An actor would have no difficulty in remembering his entrance and re-entrance, and from his point of view the orderly scheme for doubling in Everyman would have been preferable to the almost random appearances in different roles which must have occurred in some productions by the professional troupes.

-Performance of Everyman by the small professional troupes on single stages seems unlikely also because the playwright did not exploit obvious ways of economising on actors.
+Performance of Everyman by the small professional troupes on single stages seems unlikely also, because the playwright did not exploit obvious ways of economising on actors.
 The peripheral parts of the Messenger, Angel and Doctor could presumably have been easily reduced or merged, but this has not occurred.
 Again, there is no evidence to link Everyman with any of the types of plays listed by Bevington as performed by the professional companies.
 Everyman is not obviously humanist or courtly.
-It is separated from the popular canon by its seriousness, which is yet another characteristic that it shares with plays of the multiple sets.
+It is separated from the popular canon by its serious moral teaching, which is another characteristic that it shares with plays of the multiple sets.

 Three Distinct Locations